 The easy trick to build your savings

-The way to easily build your savings account is to automate it.
+The way to quickly increase your savings account is to automate it.
 This is simple enough for anyone to do.
 Just create an automatic transfer from your bank to your savings account on each payday.
 The amount can be as small as even $5 to get you started.

 Another option is to change the bank you use.
 Chime rounds up every transaction to the nearest dollar and automatically moves it to your savings account.
 Those small amounts can add up very quickly, helping you reach your savings goals.
-And, as an added bonus, they are giving Penny Pinchin’ Mom readers a FREE $5 bonus when they sign up and make their first deposit!!
+And, they are giving Penny Pinchin’ Mom readers a FREE $5 bonus when they sign up and make their first deposit!!

 When you don’t see it, you won’t miss it.

 As much as you’d love to find buried treasure in your backyard, we know it is not going to happen.
 You need to analyze your budget and find the line items or categories where you can scale back.
 When you free up money in your budget, you’ll be able to reach your savings goal more quickly.